uchicago-library/ldr_metadatastorage/README.md

 We have to assume that there will be AT LEAST two types of metadata in the ldr metadata storage system.

-1. Metadata about collections that belong to the University of Chicago Library and which all assets associated are in asset storage, e.g. OwnCloud
+1. Metadata about collections that belong to the University of Chicago Library and which all byte streams associated are in asset storage, e.g. OwnCloud
-1. Metadata about collections that do not belong to the University of Chicago Library and which assets are stored elsewhere, e.g. Luna
+1. Metadata about collections that do not belong to the University of Chicago Library and which byte streams are stored elsewhere, e.g. Luna

-This means that in order to provide a REQUIRED functionality, ldr metadata storage must be able to retrieve assets from either asset storage or any arbitrary outside storage accessible over the Web.
-It is therefore MANDATORY that all publicly available assets be available over the Web.
-However, the system must be able to distinguish between a remote asset and a library-controlled asset in order to know where to point clients for the location of assets.
-In order to distinguish between the two types of assets, there must be some marker for the ldr metadata storage to use to make this distinction.
-One marker will lead the ldr metadata storage to locate the assets from the digcoll retriever.
+This means that in order to provide a REQUIRED functionality, ldr metadata storage must be able to retrieve byte streams from either asset storage or any arbitrary outside storage accessible over the Web.
+It is therefore MANDATORY that all publicly available byte streams be available over the Web.
+However, the system must be able to distinguish between a remote asset and a library-controlled asset in order to know where to point clients for the location of byte streams.
+In order to distinguish between the two types of byte streams, there must be some marker for the ldr metadata storage to use to make this distinction.
+One marker will lead the ldr metadata storage to locate the byte streams from the digcoll retriever.
 The other will tell it to check if the address is valid.
 If the address is not valid, the ldr metadata storage should notify the administrators of the ldr metadata storage as well as the person attempting to ingest material into the ldr metadata storage.
-Any identifier that points to an asset controlled by the library MIST be a URI, because the ldr metadata storage must know from what host to pull the assets and we must assume that this host will change over time.
+Any identifier that points to an asset controlled by the library MIST be a URI, because the ldr metadata storage must know from what host to pull the byte streams and we must assume that this host will change over time.
 Any identifier that points to a remote asset must be a URL.
 This is how the system will be able to distinguish what is a library-controlled asset and remote asset.

 We also have to assume that there will be a variety of descriptive metadata formats used.
 These are the metadata formats currently being used in library digital collections.